 Scope and Contents

-The Stewart Center records contain floor plans and materials related to the building's construction.
-Correspondence between Dr. John H. Moriarty and the various distinguished groups and individuals invited to the dedication ceremony can be found within the collection.
+The Stewart Center records contain floor plans and materials related to the building's construction and correspondence between Dr. John H. Moriarty and various distinguished groups and individuals invited to the dedication ceremony.
 A program from the first student play held in Loeb Playhouse is also contained within the collection as well as several library documents.

 - 1955 - 1980